 Time is of the essence in hospitals, and not being able to track down a missing asset can have huge repercussions for patient care.
 Just how serious is the problem of lost or stolen medical equipment?
 Research shows that between 10% and 20% of a typical hospital’s mobile assets end up stolen or lost every year, costing hospitals an average loss of $3,000 per item.
 Money that could easily have been saved if you were using a robust hospital asset management solution.
 Money that could’ve been spent on research, hiring more staff, or even improved healthcare initiatives.

-Efficient tracking processes can take care of tasks as varied as locating medical equipment, providing up-to-date data on each item, and offering complete access to maintenance records.
+Efficient medical equipment tracking processes can take care of tasks as varied as locating inventory, providing up-to-date data on each item, and offering complete access to maintenance records.
 With this ‘anytime-anywhere access’ to critical information, staff spends less time searching for equipment and more time taking care of patients.

 Next-Level Asset Tracking and Management for Healthcare Facilities

 In the case of electronic health records, healthcare companies that implemented edge computing or colocation data centers within their facilities can get the added benefit of speedier access to patient records and quicker data transmission.
 This allows organizations to make quicker informed decisions on many urgent matters involving patients.

 Implementing edge data computing at or near the place of operation does have some risks.
 Any downtime that suspends access to critical medical information can be detrimental to a patient’s well-being.

 According to the American Association of Pediatrics, a whopping 96% of 50 hospitals surveyed said that they experienced at least one downtime between 2017 and 2020.
 More concerning is the fact that among the hospitals that reported the downtime, 70% said the downtime lasted more than eight hours.
 This issue can also be costly: experts estimate that the potential loss of healthcare providers per minute of downtime where records are unavailable is at $8,662.